Henk Groot

 Hendrik Groot (22 April 1938 – 11 May 2022) was a Dutch footballer who played as a forward and attacking midfielder.
 Groot made his professional debut on 23 August 1959 in a 3–0 win of Ajax against NAC Breda.
+Scoring a hatrick in the same match.
+His older brother Cees Groot also played for Ajax.
 He also played for Feyenoord.
 He was born in Zaandijk.
 He was related to player Kick Groot.

+Henk Groot was renowned for prolific scoring, especially with headers.
+His most famous goal was a header against Real Madrid in 1967.